ammar-gamal/TaskManagement/assets/docs/errors.md

 # Error Responses

-This API uses the **Problem Details for HTTP APIs** format (`application/problem+json`) for all error responses.
+All errors returned by all APIs follow a consistent structure to make error handling easier for clients.

-All errors returned by the API follow a consistent structure to make error handling easier for clients.
+All APIs return errors as **Problem Details** objects, following the [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457) format.

 ---